 Autism and Children

 There are many routes to an Autism diagnosis for children.
-This may include Speech and Language Therapy, Occupational Therapy, Health Visitors, Education Authority and GP or Paediatrician.
+This may include Speech and Language Therapy, Occupational Therapy, Health Visitors, Education Authority and GP or Pediatrician.
 Waiting lists for assessments vary across Trust areas.
 If you require support at the start of or during this process of assessment, please contact our Family Support team.

 There are also a number of private providers of assessment, diagnosis and services in Northern Ireland.
-Please consult our statutory services (Health and Social Care Trust) before engaging with any private practitioner or provider as resulting reports and recommendations may be considered invalid unless commissioned by the Statutory Secotr directly.
+Please consult our statutory services (Health and Social Care Trust) before engaging with any private practitioner or provider as resulting reports and recommendations may be considered invalid unless commissioned by the Statutory Sector directly.
 The private route may appear an attractive way to overcome lengthy waiting lists but unless the work is approved by your local Health Trust the result could be costly and frustrating for families.

 After a Diagnosis

 Directly after a diagnosis, many parents can feel insecure and uncertain about the needs of their child.
 It is important to recognise that the period immediately following diagnosis is one of huge adjustments.
 As you gather more knowledge and understanding about Autism (and how if affects your child), your confidence will grow and with it the recognition that YOU are the greatest, all-round expert on your child.